 Remote work provides a special kind of freedom to employees who want to organize their workday to better suit their schedule, instead of the corporate 9-5.
 Seeing how employees have to juggle their private lives, families, and other responsibilities alongside a job, it’s easy to see why they would choose to work from home.

 With more and more companies understanding the benefits of working remotely, it’s important to understand the differences in recruiting remote employees.

 Having an in-person meeting with a new hire already gives them a plethora of information on you and your company.
 They can see the offices, the other employees (the way you interact with them), and your meeting room.

 All of these things provide them with context clues, leading them to make educated guesses on company culture and employee satisfaction.
 When you recruit remote employees, all of that information is missing from the conversation.

 That’s why you need to be extra clear with all job candidates from the start.
 Write a job listing specifically oriented towards remote employees and make sure to include a description of your company’s values and goals.

 Link any blogs you might have that talk about these things in your listing in order to provide people with the full spectrum of information.
 Once you select candidates for interviews, make sure to bring up the subject of working from home and explain what that means for your company.

 It would be helpful for them to know what time their team members usually start to work and how company-wide communication works.
-Do they have to respond to all messages or phone calls as soon as they receive them, or do you practice asynchronous communication?
+Do they have to respond to all messages or phone calls as soon as they receive them, or do you practice asynchronous communication or using IVR system?

 While you’re preparing the questions for your interview, remember that some workers are just now entering the work field, and they don’t have any office experience.
 That means that you have to educate them on corporate culture, even if they’ll be exclusively working from home.